If you hear a siren go off in a Broward County Park, you should take notice - it’s most likely a warning that a lightning storm is approaching.

 For facilities without an electronic prediction system or during periods when the warning horns are off, the standard 30-second/30-minute rule is in effect, as follows: if the time between the flash of lightning and the sound of thunder is less than 30 seconds, take shelter.
 After a storm, 30 minutes must elapse before outdoor activities can be resumed.
 Each observation of either lightning or thunder initiates another 30-minute waiting period.
 If you disregard the 30/30 rule or remain outdoors after a warning alarm is issued, you do so at your own risk.

 Park personnel will try to advise patrons of adverse weather, as long as they do not endanger their own safety.
-The Park Manager or on-site supervisor will have the final decision concerning reopening activity centers, rescheduling, and, if applicable, refund requests.
+The park manager or on-site supervisor will have the final decision concerning reopening activity centers, rescheduling, and, if applicable, honoring refund requests.

 Avoid being in or near high places and open fields, isolated trees, baseball dugouts, communications towers, flagpoles, light poles, bleachers (metal or wood), metal fences, convertibles, or golf carts.
 If you are in a vehicle or truck with a solid roof, keep hands and feet away from the metal frame.
 When inside a building, avoid use of conductive surfaces with exposure to the outside such as metal door or window frames, electrical, telephone, and cable TV wiring, plumbing, etc. Use of telephone lines should be restricted to emergency communications.